How to keep remote employees engaged in 2022

 - Social connection

-Arranging social events like ‘coffee roulette’ or ‘pub quizzes’ to connect different employees for social interactions is also a good strategy.
+Arranging social events like ‘virtual coffee breaks’ or ‘pub quizzes’ to connect different employees for social interactions is also a good strategy.

 8. Include remote workers in onsite office culture

-To engage remote employees, it’s important to include them in the interactions and fun things that on-site workers get up to.
+To ensure remote employee engagement, it’s important to include them in the interactions and fun things that on-site workers get up to.

 Make video conferencing the norm so that people can interact face to face.
 Instead of launching straight into business, make time for some friendly ‘how’s it going?’ chat at the beginning and end of calls, and introduce some playful elements, such as virtual tours of everyone’s workspaces.

-If the situation allows for it, you can create opportunities for everyone -- remote and on-site -- to meet up occasionally, whether in designated workspaces or on company retreats or days out.
+If the situation allows for it, you can create opportunities for everyone -- remote and on-site -- to meet up occasionally, whether in designated workspaces or on company retreats or team building days out.

 9. Take an interest in your employee’s personal circumstances